deepakmaroo/IBEX/docs/source/developers_manual/backend_development/backend_development_introduction.rst

 Backend requirements
 ---------------------------

-The IBEX backend requires the IMASPy and IDStools packages to be installed.
+The IBEX backend requires the IMAS-Python and IDStools packages to be installed.

 On the SDCC machine, these packages are available through environment modules and can be easily loaded using the following command:

 .. code-block:: bash

-    module load IMASPy IDStools
+    module load IMAS-Python IDStools

 For local development, these packages must be installed manually by the developer.